Your water bill is going up. Every year. Meanwhile, rain falls on your roof, runs down your gutters, and soaks into the ground — completely wasted.

 Tips From the Homesteading Community

-- Link multiple barrels together for larger capacity.
+• Link multiple barrels together for larger capacity.
 Linking kits cost under $15 and chain barrels together off one diverter.

-- Use the water actively — stagnant water degrades after a week or two.
+• Use the water actively — stagnant water degrades after a week or two.
 Rain barrels work best as active-use systems, not long-term storage.

-- Do not drink it.
+• Do not drink it.
 Roof-collected rainwater contains contaminants from shingles and atmospheric pollutants.
-It's for irrigation only.
+It’s for irrigation only.

-- Drain before winter in freeze-prone climates.
+• Drain before winter in freeze-prone climates.
 A full barrel that freezes will crack.

-Why This Is Worth It
+Why Is a Rain Barrel Worth It?

 A 50-gallon barrel of municipal water costs roughly $0.30–$0.60 depending on your location.
 That sounds cheap — until you’re running sprinklers through a dry July and your water bill climbs.